Nikola Pilić

-Nikola Pilić (27 August 1939 – 22 September 2025) was a Croatian professional tennis player who competed for SFR Yugoslavia.
+Nikola Pilić (27 August 1939 – 23 September 2025) was a Croatian professional tennis player who competed for SFR Yugoslavia.
 He was the coach of the Croatian, West German and Serbian national tennis teams, with whom he won several Davis Cup titles.
 He participated in the founding of the Association of Tennis Professionals (ATP) and the professionalization of tennis.

 Pilić was one of the Handsome Eight.
 Pilić was ranked world No. 6 in January 1968 and world No. 7 for 1967 by Lance Tingay of The Daily Telegraph.

 Early life

 Pilić was born in Split, then in the Banovina of Croatia of the Kingdom of Yugoslavia, on 27 August 1939, to Krsto Pilić and Danica Tomić-Ferić.

 The youngster took up tennis during the summer of 1952.
 Thirteen years of age at this point, he began practicing on the Firule tennis club clay courts in parallel to studying shipbuilding at the streamlined high school in Split.
-Upon graduating he attempted to enrol at a community college (viša škola) in Zagreb, but due to not meeting the entrance criteria ended up in Novi Sad where he studied government administration (viša upravna škola).
+Upon graduating, he attempted to enroll at a community college (viša škola) in Zagreb, but due to not meeting the entrance criteria, he ended up in Novi Sad where he studied government administration (viša upravna škola).